realvos/realvos.github.io/README.md

 All sequences are owned by the authors of `RVOS` and are licensed under Creative Commons Attributions 4.0 License.

 ### Contributors:
-to be added after CVPR 2018 paper review.
+to be added after the paper review of CVPR 2018.